Stephen D. Meriney, Ph.D.

 - Professor and Chairman, Neuroscience, Psychiatry

 Our research program focuses on studying mechanisms that control synaptic plasticity in the nervous system.
 We use several model systems that provide the opportunity to study these mechanisms directly.
-In particular, we are interested in those events that occur in nerve terminals to regulate or modulate synaptic transmission in both normal and disease conditions.
+In particular, we are interested in those events that occur in neuromuscular nerve terminals to regulate or modulate synaptic transmission in both normal and disease conditions.

-Electrical measurements of transmitter release and calcium imaging in nerve terminals: We use microelectrode recordings of transmitter release, in combination with high-resolution calcium imaging in adult motor nerve terminals to examine the characteristics and modulation of the calcium entry that control transmitter release at the synapse.
+Electrical measurements of transmitter release and calcium imaging in nerve terminals: We use microelectrode recordings of transmitter release, in combination with high-resolution calcium imaging in adult motor nerve terminals to examine the characteristics and modulation of the calcium entry that controls transmitter release at the synapse.
 We have developed a method for imaging the spatial distribution of calcium entry following a single action potential stimulus.
 Using this approach, we have provided evidence that a very small subset of the available calcium channels opens in the nerve terminal with each stimulus.
 We hypothesize that transmitter release is triggered by the opening of single calcium channels in these nerve terminals and have begun to study the modulation of this process.
 We are interested in the mechanisms that control calcium entry and how this entry triggers transmitter release.
 Calcium imaging experiments are combined with microelectrode recordings of the magnitude of transmitter release, and MCell computer models of ion diffusion and binding reactions within the nerve terminal, to aid in the interpretation of data collected.

 Modulation of N- and P/Q-type calcium channels expressed in cell lines: We use cell lines expressing various calcium channel subtypes as a model system to examine directly the gating and modulation of these channels, and the effects of various novel drugs that we are developing.
 This allows us to study various forms of modulation in a model system where there are no other calcium channels expressed, and we can focus on studying in isolation the types of calcium channels that control transmitter release at many synapses.
+This work includes generation of chimeric channels and mutagenesis of Cav2 channel proteins to evaluate channel structure-function relationships.

 Education & Training